 Parkland Ready 21 (PR21) is a new initiative that takes stock of best practices of incorporating technology into the curriculum to allow students to have greater voice and choice within their learning paths to make them personal for each student.
 PR21 represents a pedagogy shift as we continue to evolve from a teacher-centered classroom to a learner-driven environment.
 This is called Personalized Learning.
 Our teachers are being tasked with guiding learners to become more self-directed, self-monitored, and self-motivated.
 The PR21 committee consists of teachers, School Board members, administrators and students.
-As we embark on this endeavor, Assistant Superintendent for Operations Tracy Smith explains, “The ultimate goal is to have data informed instruction and advanced differentiated instruction resulting in highly invested students who are also lifelong learners.”
+As we embark on this endeavor, Assistant Superintendent for Operations Tracy Smith explains, “The ultimate goal is to have more personalized learning that taps into the potential of every child, every day, resulting in highly invested students who are also lifelong learners.”

 Middle School teachers will incorporate Schoology into their curriculum in 2017-18.
 Schoology is an online learning management system (LMS) that allows teachers to create engaging content, design lessons, and assess student understanding.
 Classrooms that utilize Schoology will allow students to keep track of assignments, by storing papers and projects all in one portal.
 The LMS also provides a conduit for students to turn in assignments to their teachers.
 Teachers will provide feedback within the portal, thus allowing a more engaging space for parents to better access and understand what their child is learning and how well they are learning.